Nikolay-Lysenko/readingbricks/README.md

 make venv
 ```

-Every time you want to start a Flask application, run the below commands:
+Every time you want to start a Flask application, run these commands:
 ```bash
 cd /your/path/readingbricks
 source venv/bin/activate